richard-chau/richard-chau.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <h2>Bio</h2>
-My name is Jingguang Zhou, and I am an undergraduate from Shanghai Jiao Tong University majoring in Computer Science.
+My name is Richard Chau, and I am an undergraduate from Shanghai Jiao Tong University majoring in Computer Science.
 I am also an undergraduate research assistant at the Advance Network Lab(ANL) of SJTU, advised by Prof. Xiaofeng Gao.

 <!--Currently I am a research intern at the Machine Learning department, Carnegie Mellon University.
 My advisor is Prof. Eric P. Xing.